The Beginning, Christian Schloe

 It’s hard news.

 Clare: You know what’s ironic?
-I haven’t even liked my hair in the last 15 years, until just recently.
-Currently, I love my hair!
-The cut, the streaky color, the growing fullness from 4 months of using Aveda’s products.
-Last time I took the parent drug to this one, I lost my hair.
-With this new drug, it’s about 50/50 they say.
-So we’ll see.
-Do you agree it’s hard to be beautiful without hair?
-Other thing: it’s illness gone public.
+I haven’t even liked my hair in the last 15 years until just recently.
+Do you think it’s hard to be beautiful without hair?
+Another thing: bald feels like illness gone public.

 Me: The hair loss thing is like a flaming flag flapping the news that cancer rang the bell, and who invited it anyway?